Department of History

-The Department of History's aims, goals, and objectives are determined by the general mission and objectives of Morehouse College, one of the nation's premier educational institution and the only one dedicated primarily to the education and nurturing of black men.
-Our primary purpose at Morehouse is the development of men who will aspire to be leaders in both the general society and African-American communities.
+The aims, goals and objectives of the Department of History are determined by the general mission and objectives of Morehouse College.
+Our primary purpose at Morehouse is to develop men who will aspire to be leaders in both the general society and the African-American community.

-The College's emphasis on character development is aided especially in courses such as Great Men and Women of America and Modern American Social and Intellectual Thought, while the History of the United States, African-American History and History of the Ancient World provide students a broad background upon which to build knowledge from other disciplines.
+The College’s emphasis on character development is aided especially by courses such as Great Men and Women of America (HIS 461) while our History of the United States (HIS 215-216), History of African-Americans (HIS 221-222), History of the Ancient World (HIS and World History: Topical Approaches (HIS 111-112) courses provide students a broad background upon which to build knowledge from other disciplines.

-In addition to providing a program of instruction, counseling and extracurricular activities that will aid students to better understand the world in which they live, how it works and the dynamics of social change, the Department also prepares students for graduate study, public history and historical preservation and law school, as well as careers in government, the ministry, business and teaching.
+In addition to providing a program of instruction, counseling and extracurricular activities that will help students to better understand the world in which they live, how it works and the dynamics of social change, the department also prepares students for graduate study and law school and for careers in history, historical preservation, government, the ministry, business and teaching.